 Check your bank agreement if the bank pays late.
 If you've been hit with late fees because the bank was tardy, don't just pay up.
 Check your deposit agreement to see whether the bank is liable for the late payment fees.

-If you fear your credit history has been tarnished because the bank was late or missed payments, get a copy of your credit report from one of the big credit bureaus (Experian, TransUnion, or Equifax).
+If you fear your credit history has been tarnished because the bank was late or missed payments, get a copy of your credit report from one of the big credit bureaus—Experian, TransUnion, or Equifax.
 If it shows missed or late payments that the bank was supposed to make, call the bank and request (politely, but firmly) a letter explaining that the error was the bank's fault.
 Send a copy of this letter to the credit bureau and ask it to correct the incorrect information.
+(Learn about how to dispute errors in your credit report.)

 This should resolve the situation, but if it doesn't, you can ask the bank to provide correct information to the credit bureau.
-If all else fails, remember that you have the right to add a brief statement to your credit file explaining that the bank missed the payment or made it late.
-(For more information, see Nolo's article Rebuilding Credit FAQ.)
+If all else fails, you have the right to add a brief statement to your credit file explaining that the bank missed the payment or made it late.

-Credit Repair, by Margaret Reiter and Robin Leonard (Nolo), is a comprehensive guide to repairing your credit and includes sample letters and forms.
+Credit Repair, by Amy Loftsgordon and Cara O'Neill (Nolo), is a comprehensive guide to repairing your credit and includes sample letters and forms.